itsrajadarsh/react/projectManagement/README.md

    Open `http://localhost:5173/` in your browser to view the application.

-## Winning Combinations

-The winning combinations are defined in `winning-combinations.js`.
-This file includes all possible ways to win in a Tic-Tac-Toe game.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions or improvements.